SME B2B Statistics on Buying SaaS in Japan in 2024

 Information channels during purchase consideration

-The Japan Sales Report also highlighted that the most common method of information gathering is through Internet searches.
+The Japan Sales Report also highlighted that the most common method of information gathering is through Internet searches and SaaS analytics.
 High-ranking decision-makers tend to prefer reading-and-thinking type of information gathering, and the importance of channels other than searches increases with the cost of the purchase.

 Where do you go to find information regarding a potential purchase?